 Is the M.Arch Program STEM Designated?

-Yes.
-STUDIO ONE (one-year post-professional Master of Advanced Architectural Design), the M.Arch Program with Advanced Standing (two-year professional program), the M.Arch Program (three-year professional program), the Concurrent Master of Architecture and Master of Landscape Architecture, the Concurrent Master of Architecture and Master of City and Regional Planning, and the Concurrent Master of Architecture and Master of Science in Engineering are designated as STEM.
+- Yes.
+MAAD (one-year post-professional Master of Advanced Architectural Design), the M.Arch Program with Advanced Standing (two-year professional program), the M.Arch Program (three-year professional program), the Concurrent Master of Architecture and Master of Landscape Architecture, the Concurrent Master of Architecture and Master of City and Regional Planning, and the Concurrent Master of Architecture and Master of Science in Engineering are all designated as STEM.

 Which program is best suited for me?

 - You can find more information here about program paths depending upon previous education and experience.

 What should I know about MAAD?
 Is it an accredited program?

 MAAD is a one-year post-professional program intended for those who have a professional (Bachelor of Architecture or Master of Architecture) degree and who wish to continue to explore current design issues in a stimulating, rigorous, and experimental studio setting.
 The two-semester studio course is at the core of the program and is integrated with required seminars, lectures, and workshops in design theory, history, urbanism, digital applications, and building technology.
 Beginning with the 2020-2021 class, students who complete the program will receive a Master of Advanced Architectural Design degree.
 The MAAD degree is not accredited by the National Architectural Accreditation Board (NAAB).
 The degree nomenclature is changed to distinguish it from the accredited M.Arch degree that is used by NAAB only for two-year or three-year architecture programs.

 Am I eligible for the M.Arch Program with Advanced Standing (two-year professional program)?